Chart Color Schemes

 Residential development activity is lower than average in Rosedale according to AreaSearch's national comparison of local real estate markets

 Rosedale has averaged approximately 21 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 108 homes were approved, and an additional 6 have been approved in FY-26 so far.
-The average number of new residents per year per dwelling constructed over these five financial years has been zero.
+Over the past five financial years, from FY-21 to FY-25, a total of 108 homes were approved, with an additional 8 approved so far in FY-26.
+The average number of new residents per year per dwelling constructed over these five years has been zero.

-This indicates that the new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
+This indicates that new supply is keeping pace with or exceeding demand, providing ample buyer choice and creating capacity for population growth beyond current forecasts.
 The average construction value of new homes is $321,000.
-In FY-26, commercial development approvals totaling $31.3 million have been recorded, suggesting robust local business investment.
+In the current financial year, $31.3 million in commercial development approvals have been recorded, suggesting robust local business investment.

-Compared to the rest of Victoria, Rosedale has around three-quarters the rate of new dwelling approvals per person and ranks among the 58th percentile of areas assessed nationally.
-All new construction in Rosedale has consisted of standalone homes, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
-With approximately 287 people per dwelling approval, Rosedale displays characteristics of a low-density area.
-Population forecasts indicate that Rosedale will gain around 930 residents by 2041, according to the latest AreaSearch quarterly estimate.
+Compared to the rest of Victoria, Rosedale has around three-quarters the rate of new dwelling approvals per person and ranks among the 58th percentile nationally.
+New construction has consisted entirely of standalone homes, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+With approximately 287 people per dwelling approval, Rosedale displays characteristics of a low density area.
+Population forecasts indicate that Rosedale will gain 882 residents by 2041, according to the latest AreaSearch quarterly estimate.
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development